clay/clay-reindexer/README.md

 * `data`: Object.
 Component instance data (does not have `_ref`)
 * `context`: Object.
 Contains all opts passed to the general command.
 It also includes a `site` object.

-Note: The order of handler processing is not guaranteed.
+Handlers are applied after custom transforms.
+The order of handler processing is not guaranteed.

 ### Example